 This evidence demonstrates the character of the political and economic collaboration, related to control and power relationships, between the strong Abed Al Kabir and Abu Jalid kinship groups and the local government.
 These examples highlight the overt and covert steps taken to postpone or prevent the operation of the kiln.
 The efforts of the strong kinship groups to delay the operation of the new kiln were successful – and even further strengthened their social status – but also helped to turn attention from their initiative to import charcoal.
 The opposition of the local government to change stemmed not only from an economic interest shared with these kinship groups, but also from a concern that the new kilns could unsettle the region’s exisiting social structure.
 In this light, we can interpret the support by the local Palestinian government of the dominant kinship groups as stemming from a desire to preserve the existing order as much as possible and to prevent unnecessary changes that could undermine their control.
-Another expression of their approach was to take a political-power step against the CA to ensure that they do not cross the boundaries of intervention on Palestinian land.
+Another expression of their approach was to take a political-power step against the CA to ensure that they do not cross the boundaries of intervention on the Palestinian region.

 3.4 Maintaining the delicate balance with the Israeli government

 According to Khalidi (2019), the impact of the Israeli occupation is expressed, in part, through core economic issues.
 The PA makes efforts to invest in social and economic development, but this development is limited by Israel’s political, economic and defense interests.
 Nevertheless, Palestinian business owners have learned to maintain sound relationships with representatives of the Israeli authorities and to protect their interests and assets.
-The desire of the CA is to establish a relationship of mutual respect with the Palestinian population, despite its ability to exercise command by virtue of its authority in the West Bank region.
+The desire of the CA is to establish a relationship of mutual respect with the Palestinian population, despite its ability to exercise its authority in the West Bank region.
 However, in the abnormal situation of life under occupation, it is evident that, under the surface, this relationship is also based on the creation and maintenance of boundaries, attempts to cross the existing boundaries, and their renewed examination.
 These relationships include contests over power and honor, punishment and release of tension through economic relief.
-The approach of the CA towards the kilns was ambivalent: on one hand, it was concerned for the wellbeing of the Palestinian population in order to build trust and ‘industrial peace’ with the PA.
-On the other hand, it was aware of the economic potential of the new kiln, as well as the large financial investment in constructing the kiln, making it difficult to give up on the idea.
+The approach of the CA towards the kilns was ambivalent: on one hand, it was concerned for the wellbeing of the Palestinian population to build trust and ‘industrial peace’ with the PA.
+On the other hand, it was aware of the economic potential of the new kiln, as well as the large financial investment in constructing it.

 Initially, the members of the CA believed the claims of the Abed Al Kabir and Abu Jalid kinship groups that the new charcoal kiln was defective and demanded repairs and clarifications from the development team.
 The subsequent delay in the timetable caused continuing air pollution.
 The members of the CA were forced to issue a decisive ruling, and from November 2016 the residents of Jenin and the surrounding villages were forbidden to operate the traditional kilns.
-This rule was published after a publicity campaign and warning that lasted an entire month, during which individual explanations were conveyed to all of the kiln owners.
+This rule was published after a publicity campaign and warning that lasted an entire month, during which individual explanations were conveyed to all the kiln owners.
 Subsequently, enforcement by the CA was increased, including through the confiscation of charcoal that was produced illegally and the destruction of traditional kilns.